BBCVisualJournalism/newsspec_7978/README.md

 ## Ideology

 I didn't want the developer to have to change their workflow - JS modules should still communicate via pubsub in the same way they already do.
-Devs should be able to emit custom events from one iFrame and subscribe to it from another iFrame.
+Devs should be able to emit custom events from one iFrame and subscribe to them from another iFrame.

 ## How it works

-I've made changed to pubsub.js, iframemanager__host.js and iframemanager__frame.js.
+I've made changes to pubsub.js, iframemanager__host.js and iframemanager__frame.js.

 When the iFrame is instantiated (in iframemanager__host), a reference to it is stored in a global JavaScript array `newsspec_iframes_subscribed`.